 Approximately 2,400 patients will be registered over four years to recruit 1,500 patients in the no radiotherapy group.
 All patients will be followed up for 10 years.

-Chief Investigator: Dr Charlotte Coles, The University of Cambridge
+Chief Investigator: Professor Charlotte Coles, The University of Cambridge

 ICR-CTSU Scientific Lead: Professor Judith Bliss

 Sponsor: The Institute of Cancer Research (ICR)